ArtistYay/CloudSecurityJourney/Journey/025/Readme.md

 ## *Describe variable scope within modules/child modules*

+Variable scope in Terraform refers to the visibility and accessibility of variables within different parts of your infrastructure configuration.

+### *Variable scope in modules*

+Within a single Terraform module, variables have local scope.
+This means that variables are only visible and accessible within the module itself.
+They cannot be directly accessed or modified from outside the module.
+This helps to maintain the modularity and encapsulation of Terraform modules, preventing unintended modifications to variables that might affect the module's behavior.

+### *Variable scope in child modules*

+When a module calls another module, referred to as a child module, the child module does not have direct access to variables defined in the parent module.
+This is because the child module has its own local scope, and variables declared in the parent module are considered external to the child module.

+To pass variables from a parent module to a child module, you need to explicitly declare the variables as inputs in the child module's configuration and provide their values when calling the child module.
+This ensures that the child module has access to the necessary configuration information from the parent module.

 ## *Set module version*

 Specifying the version of a Terraform module ensures that you are using the desired release of the module and prevents unintended behavior or compatibility issues.
 You can use version constraints that allows you to define a range of acceptable versions for a module.
 For example, `~> 3.12.0` uses the latest version of the module that is greater than or equal to 3.12.0.
 You can also use a explicit version number for a module, `3.13.0`.